sqyyy-jar/leviathan-rs/crates/ir/README.md

 * Multi layer structure
 * Separate control flow structures (`if`, `while`, `for`)

-## `Destructure`
+## Control Flow Flattening (`Destructure`)

-Intermediate layer to destructure an `Upper` layer so that `if`-statements, `while`-loops and `for`-loops are inlined.
+Intermediate layer to restructure an `Upper` layer so that `if`-statements, `while`-loops and `for`-loops are getting flattened.

 * Variables
-	* Define
-	* Undefine
 	* Lifetimes
 * No specific types for operations
 * Flat structure
 * Operation-embedded, flat control flow structures (`if`, `while`, `for`)
-* Branch coords
+* Branch coordinates

 ## `Lower`

 Assembly-like layer with bare instructions.

-Only extra feature is branching to compile-time dynamic code-coordiantes (extern functions and dynamic offsets).
+Only extra feature is branching to compile-time dynamic code-coordinates (external functions and dynamic offsets).

 * Registers
 * Stack
-* Fixed types for operations
+* Bare, fixed-type instructions
 * Flat structure
-* Branch coords
+* Branch coordinates